ZehenForever/mqcollect/README.md

 `/give <character name>`

 From any character, loads the specified &lt;character name&gt;'s configured items, and if the current character has any of those, they are given to the specified &lt;character name&gt;.

+`/give bank`

+From any character, move all of their defined items to the bank. _**NB:** currently requires the bank window to already be open._

 `/collect`